wttech/gradle-aem-plugin/docs/package-plugin.md

 * source code to compile OSGi bundle,
 * both.

-By distinguishing `fromProject`, `fromBundle` or `fromCompose` there is ability to create any assembly CRX package with content of any type without restructuring the project.
+By mixing usages of methods `nestPackage*`, `installBundle*` or `mergePackage*` there is ability to create any assembly CRX package with content of any type without restructuring the project.

-When using `fromProject` there is an ability to pass lambda to customize options like `bundlePath`, `bundleRunMode`, decide to include only JCR contents, only bundles and more.
+When using `installBundle` there is an ability to pass lambda to customize options like bundle run mode.

 However, one rule must be kept while developing a multi-module project: **all Vault filter roots of all projects must be exclusive**.
 In general, they are most often exclusive, to avoid strange JCR installer behaviors, but sometimes exceptional [workspace filter](http://jackrabbit.apache.org/filevault/filter.html) rules are being applied like `mode="merge"` etc.